Curious about the biblical counseling process? Here is what you can expect if you choose to move forward with Heart Talk Biblical Counseling.

 Part 3: Instruction

-Once your counselor has identified key issues that need to be addressed, he will begin to provide biblical instruction.
+The next stage of the biblical counseling process is to provide biblical instruction.
 The instruction will be designed to address the issues of your heart, but also apply the truth of God's Word to your situation.

 The Bible will serve as our reference, so it's important to bring a Bible each week.
 You will study biblical examples, memorize Scripture and do homework assignments designed to help you become a doer of God's Word in your particular situation.